UTSCCSCC01/finalprojectw22-bc-hub/doc/sprint1/RPM.md

 For the News section, our goal is display crypto-currency news from various credible sources in one newsfeed.
 This goal correlates with user story BH-7.

 For the Education section, the goal is to research crypto-currency concepts and definitions from credible sources, and then display the information in one, simple-to-navigate section to educate new users on the crypto-currency space.
 This goal relates to the user story BH-1.
 This section is intended for new-comers to cryptocurrency, not experts, so the content in this section will cover basic concepts in the field.

+The scope of this project is four high priority user stories (two worth 8 points and the other two worth 4 points).